 - Readers who are subscribed to your book’s genre on BookBub

-- Readers in the different countries that BookBub supports
+- Readers in the different countries BookBub supports

 - Readers who have indicated preferences for certain retailers